DougyShy/MyPortfolio/README.md

 ## Getting Started

-This website should be ready for view.
+This website should be ready for view on most devices supporting 800px width.
+The smaller it gets the more congested the content gets but still relatively acceptable.

 ## Installing